shikha110/Spotify-Data-Analysis-Project/README.md

 - Honing advanced SQL skills
 - Uncovering valuable insights from the Spotify dataset

-Through this project, we'll demonstrate expertise in data analysis, query optimization, and SQL proficiency, ultimately gaining a deeper understanding of the Spotify data landscape.
+Through this project, i have demonstrated expertise in data analysis, query optimization, and SQL proficiency, ultimately gaining a deeper understanding of the Spotify data landscape.

 Creating table: